I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal--d3dhal-drawprimitives2data.md

 ### -field The runtime parses the response buffer and updates its internal data structures.

-### -field If this member is zero and the <b>ddrval</b> member is set to D3D_OK, the runtime does not bother to check for responses to queries.
+### -field If this member is zero and the ddrval member is set to D3D_OK, the runtime does not bother to check for responses to queries.

 </dl>
 </dd>